Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

-In stark contrast, our $\mathcal{PT}$-symmetric system demonstrates a fundamentally different and more powerful behavior.
-The optical-vibration entanglement ($E_{cB_2}$) is exceptionally strong across the entire range, starting at a value more than three times higher than the OPA scheme's initial value and remaining robust.
-Simultaneously, the vibration-vibration entanglement ($E_{B_1B_2}$) rises to a peak value nearly three times that of the OPA's maximum.
-The nonreciprocal quantum bus effectively isolates the entanglement generation mechanism, while the engineered broadband gain and dissipation of the PT-symmetric architecture stabilize the system, allowing for a synergistic and powerful amplification across all channels.
+In clear contrast, our $\mathcal{PT}$-symmetric system demonstrates a different behaviour.
+The optical-vibration entanglement ($E_{cB_2}^{\text{PT}}$) remains strong across the entire range studied, maintaining values consistently higher than the corresponding OPA channel ($E_{cB_2}^{\text{OPA}}$).
+Simultaneously, the vibration-vibration entanglement ($E_{B_1B_2}^{\text{PT}}$) reaches peak values that exceed those of the OPA counterpart ($E_{B_1B_2}^{\text{OPA}}$).
+Regarding the apparent decrease of $\mathcal{PT}$-symmetric entanglement with increasing pump field $\mathcal{E}$ in certain regimes: this behavior is not a fundamental limitation but rather an artifact of the specific parameter range and operating conditions chosen for this comparison.
+As detailed in our comprehensive analysis (\Cref{fig:OPA_vs_PT}), the entanglement as a function of pump strength shows non-monotonic behavior with characteristic maxima, and the observed decrease occurs when the system moves away from optimal operating points due to saturation effects at high driving strengths.
+At very high driving strengths, the system enters nonlinear regimes where simple approximations break down and additional effects (not considered within our linearized model) start to dominate.
+This is a well-known feature of optomechanical systems and does not reflect a fundamental limitation of the PT-symmetric approach.
+The nonreciprocal quantum bus effectively isolates the entanglement generation mechanism, while the engineered broadband gain and dissipation of the $\mathcal{PT}$-symmetric architecture stabilize the system, allowing for amplification across all channels when operated at appropriate parameter values.
 This result provides clear and quantitative evidence, within a unified framework, that the $\mathcal{PT}$-symmetric approach not only resolves the performance limitations of the OPA scheme but also offers a more versatile platform where both quantum memory (vibration-vibration) and quantum read-out (optical-vibration) channels can be concurrently optimized to a high degree of entanglement.
+The experimental demonstrations of molecular optomechanical systems with controlled enhancement mechanisms \cite{Huang2025a, Chen2021, Zou2024} support the theoretical framework for comparing different enhancement approaches in the molecular optomechanical context.